 Your domain name is your registered territory on the internet.
 All domains must be registered at a domain registrar.
 The only way to alter where that domain points is to access the account where that domain is registered.
 If you have a domain name already, but you don't have access to the account, or you don't know where it's registered or who registered it, or it was registered by your previous website host, it may take some time to gain access to the domain registration account.

 There is no "magic bullet" to gain access to the account.
 You can look up your domain information in the public registry by going to http://whois.domaintools.com/your-domain-here (please replace "your-domain-here" with your domain.
 If you need assistance, please e-mail us at firstname.lastname@example.org.

 If you have a domain name and have access to the domain/DNS account, but do not know how to manage your DNS records, continue here.

-To bring your site live at your domain, you need to point both your root domain and your www subdomain to our server.
-Your root domain should point to our server using an A record with a value of 188.8.131.52, and your www subdomain should be pointed to our server using a cname record with the value ssite.renweb.com.
+To bring your site live at your domain, we will first ask you to add a Cname record, which verifies your domain so we can grant your school an SSL certificate so your website operates on https.
+After your domain is verified, you need to point both your root domain and your www subdomain to our server.
+Your root domain should point to our server using an A record and your www subdomain should be pointed to our server using a cname record (will be provided by our team).
 However, there are dozens of domain registrars and control panels, and it isn't always as straightforward as it sounds.
 The best plan of action is to contact your domain registrars customer support for instructions.